 Before leaving for school, it is a very good idea to place all the property that will be taken to school in a room and take pictures of it all together.
 Then take close-up pictures of the more expensive items in order to capture make, model or other distinguishing marks.
 Make a list of the property and, if known, show date and place of purchase as well as the purchase price.
 Keep the list and pictures at home.
 This will help you determine the value of the property that is going off to school and provide valuable support in the event of a property loss.

 Another prudent step is to mark all the property in a way to discourage anyone from taking it and to help identify you as the owner if stolen property is recovered.
-There are special Marking Kits available that provide both bold visible as well as invisible marking.
-The invisible markings can be seen with an ultraviolet light which should come with the kit.
 When marking, use something like your last name and a four digit code.
 This will permit someone to look for you without having any of your personal information.